davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/review-seven-sketches.md

 correspondence](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence) and [Cartesian
 closed category](https://en.wikipedia.org/wiki/Cartesian_closed_category).
 These are at least partially addressed by the end of the book.

+We use CT for category theory following `math.CT` in [arXiv - Mathematics](https://arxiv.org/archive/math.CT).

 +++

 ## Why [Seven Sketches](https://math.mit.edu/~dspivak/teaching/sp18/) (7S) for CT?